recfro/threeminds/_posts/2023-01-05-regenerate.markdown

 The work is composed of two videos, one of an urban landscape destroyed by climate change and reconstituted post-recovery, and one of nature impinged by waste and development before readapting back to nature.
 The two views are complementary views of a planet beset of climate change and sustainability crises, viewed in the form of a nonlinear timeline that urges us to see beyond the dimension currently closest to us, but to beyond a future of a re-generated reality.

-Premiered in Venice with La Storta Scala Mata in parallel with the Venice Biennale, 20 May 2023.
-Subsequently shown at ACM Creativity and Cognition online 2023 and in-person 2024.
-Also accepted for showcase in ISEA 2024.
+Premiered in Venice with [La Storta Scala Mata](https://www.veneziacontemporanea.com/artists-in-residence/) in parallel with the Venice Biennale, 20 May 2023.
+Subsequently shown at ACM Creativity and Cognition [online 2023](https://dl.acm.org/doi/10.1145/3591196.3593341) and [in-person 2024](https://youtu.be/Rz5ZCK4uAMU) (Chicago, USA).
+RE:GENERATE is featured in the 2024 alt.CHI paper on [Travelling Arts x HCI Sketchbook](https://dl.acm.org/doi/10.1145/3613905.3644069) (Hawaii, USA).
+Also shown as showcase at [The 29th International Symposium on Electronic Art 2024](https://airdrive.eventsair.com/eventsairseasiaprod/production-expertevents-public/26750c0e9c224de999348289c80fdc30) (Brisbane, Australia and [Styly](https://gallery.styly.cc/scene/b9194fe7-5b8c-4235-9001-2fa380c7eb01)).
+RE:GENERATE is part of [CVPR 2024 AI Art Gallery](https://thecvf-art.com/project/ray-lc/).

 <p align="center">
 <img src="{{site.baseurl}}/assets/img/artgallery75.jpg">